By Gary McKechnie

 Although you can’t tell without checking an aerial map, Glades County encompasses about 250 square miles of Lake Okeechobee – about one-third of the entire lake.

-While that alone should be enough to prompt a fishing trip, when you add the county’s hammocks and sloughs and the Seminole reservation and burial mounds and then include far-reaching plains stitched together by lonely back roads, you get the idea Glades County is a perfect destination for a one-day road trip or, even better, an extended visit.
+While that alone should be enough to prompt a fishing trip, when you add the county’s hammocks and sloughs and the Seminole reservation and burial mounds and then include far-reaching plains stitched together by beautiful country roads, you get the idea Glades County is a perfect destination for a spur-of-the-moment road trip or, even better, an extended visit.

 There are only a handful of places in Florida that combine the ethereal beauty of a Highwaymen painting with the scrubland scenes of Patrick D. Smith’s classic Florida novel, A Land Remembered.
 But the fact is…